MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_customerpayment_update.md

 ---

 # Update customerPayments
-Update the properties of a customer payments object for Dynamics 365 for Financials.
+Update the properties of a customer payment object for Dynamics 365 for Financials.

 ## HTTP request